coccoinomane/anon-integration-guide/projects/convex/README.md

 ### CRV and CVX staking

-- TODO: How much CRV I have staked on Convex?
+- NOT IMPLEMENTED: How much CRV I have staked on Convex?
-- TODO: Value of my locked CVX position on Convex
+- NOT IMPLEMENTED: Value of my locked CVX position on Convex
-- TODO: Convert and stake my CRV on Convex
+- NOT IMPLEMENTED: Convert and stake my CRV on Convex
-- TODO: Stake and lock 100 CVX on Convex
+- NOT IMPLEMENTED: Stake and lock 100 CVX on Convex
-- TODO: Give me APY of Convex CRV staking on Ethereum
+- NOT IMPLEMENTED: Give me APY of Convex CRV staking on Ethereum

+Please note that when (and if) we will implement CRV to cvxCRV conversion, we should be mindful that, as of Oct 2025, cvxCRV is heavily depegged from CRV, see [here](https://www.defiwars.xyz/projects/convex) and [here](https://d.pr/i/gFtnBU).

 ## Convex protocol KB

+- The main features supported by Convex Finance are:
+    - [Stake your Curve positions](https://curve.convexfinance.com/stake), be it a liquidity position or a Lending Vault crvUSD token, to earn max-boosted rewards
+    - [Convert your CRV tokens](https://curve.convexfinance.com/stake) to cvxCRV, a liquid token that, once staked, accrues Curve platform revenue without the need to lock your CRV
+    - [Stake your CVX tokens](https://curve.convexfinance.com/stake#stake-cvx) to earn a share of Convex platform revenue
+    - [Lock your CVX tokens](https://www.convexfinance.com/lock-cvx) to earn a share of of Convex platform revenue and to gain voting weights, which can earn you incentives via [Votium app](https://votium.app/).
 - A Convex LP token is a deposit/receipt token that the user receives in exchange for depositing Curve liquidity on Convex
 - After obtaining a Convex LP token, it can then be further staked on Convex to earn boosted CRV and (sometimes) CVX rewards; this is the whole point of it.